costineesti/about-me/content/notes/transformers.md

 date: 2025-11-22
 ---

 Resources: UTwente slides + [Attention is all you need](https://arxiv.org/abs/1706.03762).
 Also, I genuinely suggest watching this [video](https://www.youtube.com/watch?v=bCz4OMemCcA) which explains very well the mathematics and architecture of the Transformers.
+See [[foundation models 3|Transformers in depth and time]] to understand the mathematics behind transformers and how they reach their conclusion.

 # Transformers